nsbarr/bartlett/README.md

 This consists of:

-1. a json file of the concordance index of Familiar Quotations via http://www.bartleby.com/100/s1.html
+1. a json file of the concordance index of Familiar Quotations via http://www.bartleby.com/100/s1.html (new.json)
-2. the python I wrote to generate it
+2. the python I wrote to generate it (python.py)
+3. a poem generator you can use (poem.py)

 I wrote about the experience and generated some poems here: